danielglazer/Vizualization-SteamDataset/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Speacial thanks to Mike Bostock for the contribution to the D3